Islington Additional HMO Licensing

 Energy Performance Certificate (EPC)

-Floor plans with room measurements
+Floor plans of each room

 Frequently Asked Questions

-When did Islington additional HMO licensing renew?
+When did Islington additional HMO licensing start?

 What is selective licensing in Islington?

-Which wards are getting selective licensing?
+Which wards are getting selective licensing next?

 What documents do I need for my Islington licence application?